-Due to the increased demands of recent reading tests, a concerted effort has to be made to address the acquisition of a varied, sophisticated vocabulary.
-Each classroom is to display interesting and stimulating vocabulary lists, which will encourage interaction and exploration.
-The 'Word of the Week' will be recorded in the children's vocabulary books and built up on the working wall over time.
+The importance of a varied and the acquisition of a rich, varied and sophisticated vocabulary is high on our agenda.
+Each classroom, displays interesting and stimulating vocabulary lists, which encourage interaction and exploration.
+The 'Word of the Week' is recorded in the children's vocabulary books and built up on the working wall over time.
 These words can relate to topics being studied or from literature being read, and are ambitious for the children's age, and are to be discussed throughout the week, referring to possible synonyms and antonyms, which can also be recorded in the children's vocabulary books.
 The children are challenged and rewarded, whenever they include new and ambitious vocabulary in their writing.